mitchellharper12/folding-scripts/README.md

-A bash script interposed between the F@H manager and the GPU folding core that forces all memory allocations to be bound to NUMA node 1, for reasons I will explain later.
+A bash script interposed between the F@H manager and the GPU folding core that forces all memory allocations to be bound to NUMA node 1 (see blog post in introduction).

 ### [FahCore\_a7](./foldingathome/FahCore_a7)